ishworX/ishworX/README.md

 Welcome to my GitHub profile!
 I'm a passionate Student developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> currently studying at UofL, specializing in software development.

 - 💻 Currently, I'm working as a Discord Bot Developer and a Web Developer, utilizing my expertise in Javascript, React, NodeJs,NextJs and TailwindCss to develop discord bots and web applications.
-- ✍️ I also enjoy sharing my knowledge through technical blogs, where I write about my experiences, tutorials, and best practices.
 - ⚡ In my free time, I love exploring the latest tech articles and staying updated with emerging technologies and best practices.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Ishwor-blue?style=flat&logo=Linkedin&logoColor=white)](https://ca.linkedin.com/in/ishwor-tandon-42a4351b9)